 Trustees play an important role in promoting the University of Nebraska.
 Those elected as trustees have a strong interest in higher education, integrity, a solid reputation within their communities and a dedication to the University of Nebraska.

 The University of Nebraska Foundation bylaws require a membership of no fewer than 100 or more than 1,200 active members known as trustees.
 These individuals meet annually to elect other trustees and the board of directors from trustee members.
 The board of directors’ work includes vital governance and policy decisions that determine the course of the foundation.
 The board of directors meets three times a year.
 Trustees may be appointed to serve on board committees or subcommittees to assist in the oversight of the foundation.
 The board’s standing committees are: audit, executive, finance, governance, investment and trustee engagement.

 Our Vision: To be recognized as the trusted partner of those wishing to support the University of Nebraska.

 Our Mission: The University of Nebraska Foundation grows relationships and resources that enable the University of Nebraska to change lives and save lives.

 Through the dedicated efforts and generosity of its trustees, the foundation is committed to providing a measure of excellence at the University of Nebraska not possible with public funding alone.
 Trustees live across the United States and represent a wide array of disciplines.
 They offer invaluable leadership, professional skills, networking abilities and personal philanthropic support that contribute to the mission of the foundation.

-The following is an overview of the various ways trustees are asked to fulfill their role in advancing the mission of the foundation, as well as other engagement opportunities for consideration:
+Following is an overview of the trustees’ roles and responsibilities that help advance the foundation’s mission, as well as other engagement opportunities for consideration:

 Whether active or honorary, trustees make a critical difference in advancing the University of Nebraska.
 The foundation is grateful for trustees’ support.